 A basic understanding of horse behaviour is needed if we are to provide a safe and healthy domestic environment for our horses, and ourselves.
 Horses have been domesticated all around the world for many centuries and a wealth of information is readily available on different practices or procedures recommended to obtain intended objectives.

-Despite millennia of domestication and the resulting ‘specialization’ of horses for work or leisure through artificial breeding, horses have retained their natural behavioural characteristics and evolutionary programs.
+Despite millennia of domestication and the resulting ‘specialization’ of horses for work or leisure through artificial breeding, domestic horses have retained their natural behavioural characteristics shaped by natural selection.

-Not to mention that handling or training is frequently through coercive and restrictive tactics that are usually based on notions of dominance that only tend to make matters worse with stress or depression as the final outcome.
+Handling or training is frequently projected through coercive and restrictive tactics, usually based on notions of dominance that likely tend to make matters worse with stress or depression as consequential outcomes.

-Horses resent demonstrations of authority.
-They have evolved to recognize rank only in disputes over resources like food and water.
+Horses resent demonstrations of authority, by typically moving away from the stressor.
+Recognizing rank only in disputes over resources such as focal food, water and mates.
 They normally avoid aversive or unpleasant situations and are extremely wary of predators-their greatest fear is to be trapped by another creature.
 (McGreevy, 1996)

 Joel Berger (1986), in one of the most complete ethological works on feral horses, noted that during his 6 year study ‘Males were often aggressive to other males, but dominance was discernible in less than 5% of all interactions’ and that ‘more than 98% of a stallion’s annual time budget was spent in nonaggressive activities’.
 Furthermore his studies concluded that ‘Intraband dominance appeared to be of little importance to females.’